hlyi/insteon-hub-uart-bridge-monitor/README.md

 # Insteon UART Bridge Monitor

-Home Assistant custom component that monitors an Insteon UART bridge (PIC32MX695F512H firmware) via its command port.

-Provides reachability, online status, firmware version sensors, and optional auto-reload of the Insteon integration when the PLM client disconnects.
+This is a companion integration for the [Insteon Hub v2 custom firmware](https://github.com/hlyi/insteon-hub-uart-bridge-firmware).
+It monitors the bridge via its command port and provides reachability, online status, firmware version sensors, and optional auto-reload of the Insteon integration when the PLM client disconnects.

 ## Installation (HACS)